vtex-apps/store-header/docs/README.md

   }
 ```

 Now, you are able to use all blocks exported by the `store-header` app.
-Check out the full list below
+Check out the full list below:

 | Block name | Description |
 | --------  | ------------ |